-We are looking for Volunteers interested in becoming trail stewards by performing quarterly trail inspections (plus after major storm events) and light maintenance work on an assigned segment of natural surface trail in Montgomery Parks.
+We are looking for Volunteers interested in becoming trail stewards by performing quarterly trail inspections (plus after major storm events) and light maintenance work on an assigned natural surface trail segments in Montgomery Parks.
 Your trail inspection reports and light maintenance work alerts us of safety and maintenance needs and improves the trail system.

 Background check required: No